esciencecenter-digital-skills/2020-12-07-parallel-python/index.md

 > pytest
 > ```
 >
-> The tests should run without error
+> The tests should run without error.
+If you managed to install everything but somehow the unit tests fail, please contact us, either through an issue on Github or a mail to [training@esciencecenter.nl](mailto:training@esciencecenter.nl).

 {% comment %}
 For online workshops, the section below provides: